On Friday, February 16, 2018, the CICB posted new Rules of Procedure and a new Practice Direction on Alleged Offenders.

 Even when a hearing is open, the CICB sometimes issues a publication ban.
 That means that anyone could attend the hearing but would not be able to report on it.

+If it is not clear to the Board, whether a crime of violence occurred, the CICB may issue a Notice of Application to a person identified in the application as responsible for the alleged crime of violence.
 The alleged offender: The person you say is responsible for the violent crime is called the "alleged offender".
 If a court has found that person guilty of the crime he or she is called the "offender".

 Privacy of your application and medical documents